Bangboom030518/Language-Writing-Practice/README.md

 Hi!
-You've stumbled across this little project I wrote to help with french/spanish writing revison, because I was getting annoyed by how lax quizlet was with spanish.
+You've stumbled across this little project I wrote to help with french/spanish writing revison, because I was getting annoyed by how lax quizlet was with spanish spelling.
 It's written with svelte and bootstrap even though I disapprove of all javascript frameworks and know bootstrap sends loads of redundant css.
 I did this because I wanted to do it quickly.
 This is by no means a production application, but is still useful.
 ---

 # svelte app